VyChain94/pg-local-access-playbook/README.md

 ### Phase 3 — Database Ownership & Access Control
 1. Identified staging database owned by postgres.
 2. Explained PostgreSQL cluster database visibility: all users see all databases they have privileges on.
-3. Provided two resolution paths:
+3. Implement either of the two resolution paths:
-- Change Owner:
+- Option 1 - Transfer Ownership:
 ``ALTER DATABASE staging OWNER TO ivytigsjr;``
-- Grant Privileges:
+- Option 2 - Adjust Privileges:
 ``GRANT CONNECT ON DATABASE staging TO ivytigsjr;
 GRANT ALL PRIVILEGES ON DATABASE staging TO ivytigsjr;``
 4. Verified permissions via `\l` and pgAdmin UI.